-No changes may be made to any of these stipulations without written approval of the Refuge Manager.
+No changes could be made to any of these stipulations without specific, prior written approval of the Refuge Manager.
 In addition to the stipulations listed above, visitors are required to comply with Refuge System-related and other applicable laws, regulations, and policies.
-The Refuge reserves the right to add to or otherwise modify the stipulations listed above to ensure the continued compatibility of this use.